December-boy/ZoomNet/README.md

 ## Citation

-If you want to use the code or follow the paper, please cite as followings:
+If you want to use the code (the code will be released soon) or follow the paper, please cite as followings:

 ```
 @inproceedings{gjyin_eccv2018,